Academic Records and Registration

 Academic dishonesty includes committing or attempting to commit cheating, plagiarism, falsifying academic records, unauthorized possession or distribution of academic materials, and other acts intentionally designed to provide unfair advantage to the student.

-- Cheating includes, but is not limited to, intentionally giving or receiving unauthorized aid or notes on examinations, papers, laboratory reports, exercises, projects, or class assignments which are intended to be individually completed.
-Cheating also includes the unauthorized copying of tests or any other deceit or fraud related to the student’s academic conduct.
+Cheating includes, but is not limited to: intentionally giving or receiving unauthorized aid on examinations, papers, laboratory reports, discussion threads, projects, or any class assignment intended to be individually completed.
+Cheating includes the unauthorized use of another’s work, copying of course materials, or any other deceit or fraud related to the student’s academic conduct.
+Cheating also includes arranging with others to complete work (paid or unpaid); allowing others access a student’s Learning Management System, other proprietary University systems, or third-party sites used for a class or academic program (also see the University’s Information Technology Acceptable Use Policy); and any other form of unauthorized assistance with some or all of a student’s coursework.

-- Falsifying academic records includes, but is not limited to, altering grades or other academic records.
-Unauthorized possession or distribution of academic materials may include the unauthorized selling or purchasing of examinations, term papers, or other academic work; stealing another student’s work; using information from or possessing exams that a faculty member did not authorize for release to students.
+Falsifying academic records includes, but is not limited to: altering grades or other academic records.
+Unauthorized possession or distribution of academic materials may include the unauthorized selling or purchasing of examinations, term papers, or other academic work; stealing another student’s work; using information from or possessing exams that an instructor did not authorize for release to students.

-- Unauthorized distribution of academic materials also includes preparing, offering to prepare, selling, or distributing material with the knowledge, or under circumstances in which s/he should reasonably have known, that such material is to be submitted by another person for academic credit at any college, university, or education institution.
+Unauthorized distribution of academic materials includes preparing, offering to prepare, selling, or distributing material with the knowledge, or under circumstances in which s/he should reasonably have known, that such material is to be submitted by another person for academic credit at any college, university, or education institution.
+Examples of unauthorized distribution include, but are not limited to: submitting course materials (quizzes, essays, other assignments) to Chegg, Course Hero, or similar sites, or submitting material obtained from such sites; providing login credentials for other students to access proprietary Park systems, content, or third-party sites used for a class or academic program (also see the University’s Information Technology Acceptable Use Policy); and sharing academic materials (quizzes, essay, other assignments) with other students outside of what has been allowed by the instructor.

-- Other academically dishonest acts include, but are not limited to: stealing, manipulating, or interfering with an academic work of another student or faculty member; receiving or giving assistance on a task that was expected to be performed individually; lying to or deceiving a faculty.
+Other academically dishonest acts include, but are not limited to: stealing, manipulating, or interfering with an academic work of another student or faculty member; receiving or giving assistance on a task that was expected to be performed individually; lying to or deceiving faculty; not abiding by the requirements in place for remotely proctored examinations.

 The primary responsibility for the initial handling of Academic Dishonesty rests with the instructor.
 As a first step, the instructor will notify the student in writing that evidence of academic dishonesty has been detected.
 The instructor will make an effort to schedule a personal meeting or telephone conference with the student to discuss the allegation.
-Whether or not the student admits to academic dishonesty, if the instructor remains convinced that the alleged violation occurred, either based on evidence or personal observations, the instructor may assign a penalty, such as a verbal reprimand or lowered grade.
-Possible sanctions are listed in a following section titled Penalties in the Event of Academic Dishonesty.
-The instructor bringing the charge will document the observation of academic dishonesty and report any penalty imposed on an Academic Dishonesty Incident Report.
-The report form will be sent to the appropriate Department Chair.
+Whether or not the meeting occurs, or the student admits to academic dishonesty, if the instructor remains convinced that the alleged violation occurred, either based on evidence or personal observations, the instructor may assign a penalty, such as coaching, required re-submission of work, verbal warning or lowered grade.
+Possible sanctions and the Student Conduct Code can be found on the Park website at: www.park.edu/student-life.
+The instructor bringing the charge is required by the University to document the observation of academic dishonesty and report any penalty or outcome using the University’s Academic Dishonesty Incident Report form.

-A student who wishes to report an alleged incident of academic dishonesty may do so by reporting the incident on the Academic Dishonesty Incident Report.
-The report form will be sent to the appropriate instructor.
-Upon receiving the report, the instructor will make an effort to schedule a personal meeting or telephone conference with the student to discuss the allegation.
-Whether or not the student admits to academic dishonesty, if the instructor remains convinced that the alleged violation occurred, either based on evidence, the instructor may assign a penalty, such as a verbal reprimand or lowered grade.
-Possible sanctions are listed in a following section titled Penalties in the Event of Academic Dishonesty.
-The instructor bringing the charge will report any penalty imposed to the Department Chair on the Academic Dishonesty Incident Report.
+A student who wishes to report an alleged incident of academic dishonesty by another student may do so by reporting the incident on the Academic Dishonesty Incident Report form.
+The report form may be sent to the appropriate instructor and/or academic program leader.
+Upon receiving the report, the instructor will make an effort to schedule a personal meeting or telephone conference with the accused student to discuss the allegation.
+Whether or not the meeting occurs, or the student admits to academic dishonesty, if the instructor remains convinced that the alleged violation occurred, either based on evidence, the instructor may assign a penalty, such as a verbal warning or lowered grade.
+Possible sanctions and the Student Conduct Code can be found on the Park website at: www.park.edu/student-life.
+The instructor bringing the charge will report any penalty imposed to the Department Chair on the Academic Dishonesty Incident Report form.

-If the student is unsatisfied with the resolution offered by the Department Chair, the student may request a formal hearing from the appropriate Academic Dean within 15 business days of the Department Chair’s response.
-The Dean, or the Dean’s designee, will review the case and render a decision.
+If the student is unsatisfied with the resolution offered by the Department Chair, the student may request a formal hearing from the appropriate academic Dean within 15 business days of the Department Chair’s response.
+The Dean or designee will review the case and render a decision.
 That individual may also employ the assistance of a college/school appeal board.

 Penalties in the Event of Academic Dishonesty